 BLAST AI and Algoverse are not interchangeable.
 They serve different student profiles with different priorities.

 Algoverse is a conference-publication-track AI research program.
 At $3,325, it pairs students with PIs from the world's leading AI labs, targets NeurIPS, ICML, ICLR, ACL, and EMNLP workshop tracks, and maintains a 68-73% documented acceptance rate.
-For students who are committed to AI research and want a publication that carries real weight in the machine learning community, Algoverse is the investment that produces results.
+For anyone serious about AI research and wanting a publication that carries real weight, Algoverse is the program built to deliver that outcome.

 Frequently Asked Questions